ans-group/docs.ukfast.co.uk/source/dr-ha/bcp/faq.md

 - If you have a solution containing a [Load Balancer](/network/loadbalancing/index), then the VIP associated to the ruleset for this cluster should be used.
 - If you have a [two node cluster with no edge device](generalinformation.html#two-node-active-passive-clusters), then the web VIP should be used.

-If you have a solution to which more than one of the above is true, you should use whichever is the highest device in your solution diagram - usually this would be the Webcelerator or DDoS Mitigator.
+If you have a solution to which more than one of the above is true, you should use whichever is the highest device in your solution diagram - usually this would be the Webcelerator or DDoSX.

 ***

-### I can't see *"/var/www/vhosts"* or *"/var/lib/mysql"* on one of the nodes?
+### I can't see `/var/www/vhosts` or `/var/lib/mysql` on one of the nodes?

 For volumes using DRBD to replicate between nodes, the mount point will only appear on the active node.